centrica-engineering/muon/docs/component-guidance/inputter.md

 ### Content

 - Inputs use native autocompletes.
-They will resize when using that attribute.
 - Spellcheck should be disabled for names within a text input and allow for accented characters, spaces and special characters such as hyphens, commonly found in people's names.
 - Consideration should be made for the right to left read order for internationalisation (eg. Arabic etc.) which can also affect the location of functional type icons within inputters.
 - Don't use invisible elements.